Michael Bublé: 2005–2006: It's Time

 Bublé's second studio album, It's Time, was released on February 8, 2005, again by 143/Reprise Records.
 The album also included standards from a variety of eras including "You Don't Know Me", "Feeling Good", "Can't Buy Me Love", "Save the Last Dance for Me", "Song for You", and "Quando, Quando, Quando" (a duet with Canadian pop singer Nelly Furtado).
 It also included an original track, "Home", co-written by Bublé, his musical director Alan Chang, and Amy Foster-Gilles.

 The album reached No. 1 in Canada, Italy, Japan, and on the Billboard Top Jazz chart, No. 2 in Australia, and No. 7 on the Billboard 200.
 Additionally it reached the top 10 in the United Kingdom, Switzerland, Norway, Austria, and Sweden.
 The album spent 104 weeks on the Billboard Top Jazz chart, including a record-breaking 78 weeks in the No. 1 spot.
 It's Time was Billboard's Top Jazz Album in both 2005 and 2006.
 The first single, "Feeling Good", met with little commercial success.
 However, the second single from the album, "Home", reached No. 1 on the Billboard Adult Contemporary Tracks chart and No. 72 on the Billboard Hot 100.
 The third single "Save the Last Dance for Me" reached No. 5 on the Billboard AC Track Chart and No. 99 on the Billboard Hot 100.

 In 2005, he appeared in a commercial for Starbucks' Frappucino line, singing his single "Come Fly with Me".
 The single appeared as a bonus track for a Starbucks edition release of It's Time.

 He won four Juno Awards in 2006: Album of the Year and Pop Album of the Year (It's Time), Single of the Year ("Home"), and Artist of the Year.

 He was nominated twice for a Grammy in the category Best Traditional Pop Vocal Album in 2006 (It's Time) and 2007 (Caught in the Act), but lost both times to Tony Bennett.
 In 2007, Bublé received one Juno nomination, for Fan Choice, but lost to Nelly Furtado.

 2007–2008: Call Me Irresponsible

 Bublé's third studio album, Call Me Irresponsible, was released on May 1, 2007, by 143/Reprise Records.
 His third effort included songs from different eras such as "Always on My Mind", "Dream", "I've Got the World on a String", and "Comin' Home Baby" (a duet with Boyz II Men).
 In the US, the album debuted at number two on the Billboard 200 and rose to number one in its second week.
-Only a few artists have been able to accomplish this, like Michael Jackson and Sugarland.